Thinkers360

 Dix Hills, United States

-WHAT I DO: As Mr. Simplicity, I make it EASIER for you and your teams to do great work — doubling your productivity.
-As a global thought leader on the Future of Work, I make it EASIER for you to leap into tomorrow.
+WHAT I DO: I translate Digital Transformation into People Transformation — making it EASIER for you and your teams to do great work, and double your productivity.
+As a global thought leader on the future of work, I make it EASIER for you to leap into the AI ERA.
+I've created, led, and delivered effectively managed organizational transformations in over 800 enterprises, enhancing operational efficiency and business growth.

-WHO I WORK WITH: American Express, Bank of America, BBC, Chevron, GE, Genentech, Gulfstream, IBM, Johnson & Johnson, L’Oreal, Merck, Pfizer, Philips Lighting, Proctor & Gamble, Ralston-Purina, Royal Bank of Canada, SAP, Shell, Swedish Post Office, US Navy SEALS, Ultimate Software, Vodafone Spain, Walt Disney World, World Bank.
+WHO I HAVE WORKED WITH, a multi-industry sampling: American Express, Bank of America, BBC, Chevron, GE, Genentech, Gulfstream, IBM, IQVIA, Johnson & Johnson, L’Oreal, Merck, Pfizer, Philips Lighting, Proctor & Gamble, Ralston-Purina, Royal Bank of Canada, SAP, Shell, Swedish Post Office, US Navy SEALS, Ultimate Software, Vodafone Spain, Walt Disney World, World Bank.
+With a focus on Healthcare and Finance industries.

 WHAT THEY SAY: